Biden Admin “pauses” public land lease sales, putting one drilling proposal in southwest Colorado in limbo

 The documentary Green Fire looks at the life of conservationist Aldo Leopold and explores how he developed his ideas on wildlife management and environmental ethics.

 Most people see Kartchner Caverns as part of a tour guided by a volunteer docent.
 The experience is a little different for the man who discovered the cave.

 Large wildfires are now the norm in the West’s timberland.
 Millions of acres have burned in Arizona in the past decade alone.
 Forestry officials say these new super fires will alter wildlife migration and watershed patterns for years to come.
 Mother Nature begins her repairs quickly, though, and among the new growth in burn areas comes a chance to learn more about fire behavior.

 The DeConcini Port Of Entry at Nogales, Ariz. is a busy place.
 But only part of the activity happens above ground.

 Arizona tree workers test their climbing skills at an annual competition.
 In the mock rescue drill, climbers are graded on safely getting an injured co-worker to the ground.
 But the competition is also about having fun.

 Jonathan Thompson of High Country News studies the West’s economic boom and bust cycles.
-He finds the latest energy boom is fueled by a global appetite.
+He finds a global appetite fuels the latest energy boom.
 But another bust could be looming.

 Author Byrd Baylor still writes by candlelight in her rural desert home.
 It’s just enough light, she says, to see the ink on the page.